soundpress/RulesOfNYC/docs/c16/index.rst

          (B) Additional documentation required for a loan from any qualified noninstitutional lender.
 In the case of a loan from a qualified noninstitutional lender, an applicant must submit, in addition to the documents enumerated in sentence (i) of subparagraph (b) of this paragraph, a completed Application for Noninstitutional Lender Approval in the form prescribed by the Loft Board together with an affidavit of Noninstitutional Lender-Lender Approval Form and an Affidavit of Noninstitutional Lender-Loan Approval Form.
 A completed Application for Noninstitutional Lender Approval and Affidavit of Noninstitutional Lender-Lender Approval Form must be submitted before the Loft Board will begin to process the rent adjustment application described in 29 RCNY § 2-01(i)(2).

          (C) Additional documentation required for a loan from a qualified noninstitutional lender that is related to the applicant by blood, marriage or ownership of stock, partnership interests or other ownership interests.
 In the case of a loan from any qualified noninstitutional lender that is related to the applicant by blood, marriage or ownership of stock, partnership interests or other ownership interests, an applicant must submit, in addition to the documents enumerated in sentences (ii) and (iii) of subparagraph (b) of this paragraph, a statement from the lender's certified public accountant to the effect that the loan under consideration is a bona fide loan and that the interest payable thereunder has been included or is includable as income in the lender's federal income tax return or, alternatively, a true and correct copy (certified as such by the lender or the lender's certified public accountant) of the lender's federal income tax return(s) (or the applicable schedules thereto) showing that such interest has been included in the lender's income for federal income tax purposes for each year to date of such application that interest under the loan has been paid to an including the most recent year in which a federal income tax return has been filed; and copies (both sides) of canceled checks drawn on an account of the lender evidencing payment of the proceeds of the loan to or on behalf of the owner.
 The Loft Board shall approve a noninstitutional lender in determining rent adjustments pursuant to 29 RCNY § 2-01(k)(2); provided, however, in the case of a qualified noninstitutional lender that is related to the applicant by blood, marriage or ownership of stock, partnership interests or other ownership interests, that the applicant submits reliable evidence (in the form described above) that the loan under consideration is a bona fide loan.
 Service charges shall be reimbursable only to the extent that they have been paid on or prior to the date of application and only when supported by reliable evidence (in the form described above).
 Only that portion of interest charges on a noninstitutional loan that does not exceed 2 points over the Federal National Mortgage Association's yield on multi-family, 15-year fixed-rate loans shall be included in rent adjustments.
 The procedures for applications to the Loft Board set forth in 29 RCNY § 1-06 of these rules shall not apply to Applications for Non- Institutional Lender Approval.
 The owner shall be required to submit two copies of the Application for Non-Institutional-Lender Approval.
 Such application will be approved provided such filing contains the information required by these rules.
-The portions of the preceding provisions of 29 RCNY § 2-01(k) pertaining to loans from qualified noninstitutional lenders (specifically, the reference to qualified noninstitutional lenders in 29 RCNY § 2-01(k)(2)(ii), and 29 RCNY § 2-01(k)(4)(i)(B), 29 RCNY § 2-01(k)(4)(ii)(B), 29 RCNY § 2-01(k)(4)(ii)(C), and the paragraph immediately following 29 RCNY § 2-01(k)(4)(ii)(C) shall terminate on June 30, 1995 unless extended by the Loft Board.
+The portions of the preceding provisions of 29 RCNY § 2-01(k) pertaining to loans from qualified noninstitutional lenders (specifically, the reference to qualified noninstitutional lenders in 29 RCNY § 2-01(k)(2)(ii), and (k)(4)(i)(B), (k)(4)(ii)(B), (k)(4)(ii)(C), and the paragraph immediately following 29 RCNY § 2-01(k)(4)(ii)(C) shall terminate on June 30, 1995 unless extended by the Loft Board.

 (l) Allocation of rent adjustments.
 The total rent adjustment per IMD determined pursuant to 29 RCNY §§ 2-01(i) through (k) above, for obtaining a residential certificate of occupancy shall be allowed among individual residential units in the following manner: